 - The GDPR will be directly applicable in all of the EU (therefore the same rules for all countries), unlike the existing rules under the current privacy directives and European framework;

-- Increased control over personal data for individuals, like bringing your data with you in between service providers;
+- Increased control over personal data for individuals, which allows you to take your data with you and therefore take it to other service providers;

 - Children are subject to additional conditions for data processing